-In order to receive a baccalaureate degree from Northland College, a student must complete a major field of study, fulfill the requirements for the Connections Curriculum and the Co-Curricular Wellness Program, earn at least 124 credits, and be in good academic standing.
-First-year students must also complete a first-year experience (FYE) course.
+In order to receive a baccalaureate degree from Northland College, a student must complete a major field of study, fulfill the requirements for the Connections Curriculum, earn at least 124 credits, and be in good academic standing.
+First-year students must also complete a First-Year Experience (FYE) course.
 The distribution of credits is typically:

-- 31 to 36 credits in the Connections curricula; - 40 to 60 credits in a declared major field of study; and

-• 32 to 53 elective credits or credits in an optional declared major or minor field of study.
+- 31 to 36 credits in the Connections curricula; - 40 to 60 credits in a declared major field of study; and - 32 to 53 elective credits or credits in an optional declared major or minor field of study.